hack-entertainer/graperepo/QA_Checklist.md

 - [ ] **Cloudinary File Security (Post-Release Hardening)**
   - Expected: Uploaded videos and letters are not publicly accessible via raw URLs.
-  - Status: ⚠️ Deferred (Known Limitation)
+  - Status: ⚠️ Deferred (Known Limitation — Now Designed)
   - Notes:
+    - **Current State**
-    - Files are currently uploaded to Cloudinary using public URLs.
+      - Files are uploaded to Cloudinary and stored as public URLs.
-    - URLs are stored in the database and rendered conditionally.
+      - URLs are persisted and rendered conditionally.
-    - No access control, signed URLs, or authentication is enforced yet.
+      - No access control is enforced yet.

-    - Follow-up required before full production hardening:
+    - **Planned Security Model (v1.1)**
+      - Files are treated as protected evidence assets.
+      - Cloudinary URLs are **never rendered directly** in Blade.
+      - Downloads are served via applica
+    - **Access Policy**
+      - Users derive zero or more **report-relative roles**:
+        - `admin` (system administrator)
+        - `reporter` (creator of report)
+        - `reported` (identified subject, confirmed by admin)
+        - `juror` (assigned by admin)
+        - `party` (additional permitted participant, e.g. witness)
+        - `unrelated` (logged-in user with no report role)
+        - `public` (anonymous browser)
+      - Each document declares **accepted roles**.
+      - Access is granted if the intersection of:
+        - user’s derived roles
+        - document’s accepted roles
+        is non-empty, **or** the document is marked `public`.

+    - **Download Flow**
+      - Download links are conditionally rendered based on role eligibility.
+      - On click, Laravel **re-authenticates and re-authorizes** the request.
+      - If authorized:
+        - A **single-use, short-lived token** is minted server-side.
+        - Token is immediately resolved into a **short-lived signed Cloudinary URL**.
+        - Token is burned on use.
-      - Convert uploads to authenticated/private Cloudinary assets **or**
+        - User is redirected immediately to Cloudinary for download.
-      - Serve downloads via application-controlled routes using `*_public_id`
-      - Optional: add expiration, authorization checks, and access logging
+      - Cloudinary URLs are therefore:
+        - ephemeral
+        - non-reusable in practice
+        - invisible to templates

+    - **Logging / Auditability**
+      - Every download request is logged, regardless of outcome.
+      - Logged fields include:
+        - user (or anonymous)
+        - report
+        - document
+        - derived role(s)
+        - outcome (allowed / denied / expired / invalid)
+        - IP address
+        - User-Agent
+      - Enables future abuse detection, rate limiting, and audit trails.

+    - **Future Extensions (Explicitly Supported)**
+      - Public documents (anonymous or authenticated)
+      - Juror-only or admin-only evidence
+      - Draft / embargoed documents
+      - Per-role TTL adjustments
+      - Server-streamed delivery for sensitive assets
-    - No schema changes required to implement later.
+    - No schema changes required to implement baseline model.
 ---

 ## Answers (Defendant Flow)